 Please note that discussions or contact with staff must not take place via any unofficial channels.
 Please do not contact staff outside of their professional role or by personal communication such as their private email addresses, personal telephone numbers or via social media such as Facebook or Twitter.
 Staff should not be contacted outside of working hours.

-Policy agreed by the Governing Body of St Benet’s on 7th December 2016.
+Policy reviewed by the Governing Body of St Benet’s in November 2019.